GPNaslund/Thesis/SPP/thesis/method/method.typ

 To evaluate the developed solution, we will use experimentation as the primary method of validating functionality.
 According to Basili et al. @experimentation-in-software-engineering, experimentation is an iterative process of hypothesizing and testing.
 In our case, this involves defining (or redefining) software requirements, implementing them (the hypothesis), and verifying wether those requirements are fulfilled (the test).

-Additionally, we will perform validation to ensure tha the plugin's software requirements align with the original stakeholder expectation @the-role-of-software-verification.
+Additionally, we will perform validation to ensure that the plugin's software requirements align with the original stakeholder expectation @the-role-of-software-verification.
 As an alternative to experimentation, we considered survey-based research to gather stakeholder opinions on desired functionality.
 However, we ultimately decided against this due to our limited timeframe.
 We also believed that the iterative loop supported by experimentation would be hindered by the time required to create, distribute and analyze a survey.
 In our context, experimentation offers more immediate feedback and supports rapid iteration, which we viewed as essential for effective development.

 == 2.3 Data for migraine prediction using machine learning